 Data breach settlement fund breakdown

-The settlement funds will include the following
+The settlement funds will include the following:

 - Settlement administration costs: To be determined

-- Attorneys' fees and expenses: Not to exceed $200,000
+- Attorneys' fees and expenses: Up to $200,000

 - Service award to class representative: Up to $5,000

-- Credit monitoring services: Cost determined by number of claims filed,
+- Credit monitoring services: Cost determined by number of claims filed

-- Payments to approved claimants: Up to $300,000, separate from all other settlement costs and expenses
+- Payments to approved claimants: Up to $300,000 (separate from all other settlement costs and expenses)

 Important dates